Vehicle registration plates of Uruguay: 2016 Mercosur standard for Maldonado department

 Unlike most departments that began issuing Mercosur license plates in 2015, the department of Maldonado did only on 4 january 2019.
-Authorities of this department wanted to preserve the particularity of what existed until then, namely a specific code for each city.
-The first letter used is B as for old registration plates, the number follow being then replaced by a letter and the city is indicated by a blue band at bottom.
+Authorities of this department wanted to preserve the historical particularity of having a specific code for each city.
+As for old registration plates, those issued after 2019 start with the letter B, followed by an identification letter for each city, whose name may be indicated by a blue band at bottom.